w3ctag/tag.w3.org/explainers.md

 you should always try to keep your explainer as brief and easy to read as possible.

 - Be clear about the **end-user** need, first and foremost.
+  - Sometimes the connection to the end-user need is complicated.
+Do explain the connection, even if this requires breaking the "be brief" rule.
+(For example, see the [explainer for deprecating document.domain](https://github.com/mikewest/deprecating-document-domain/#a-problem), although even that could perhaps use another sentence explaining why security boundaries are important for users.)
 - Keep it as brief and "skimmable" as you possibly can.
   - Writing succinctly is harder than writing at length.
 You might need to write a first draft, and then make one or more editing passes to cut down word count.
 This is a time investment, but will save time and energy for your readers.
   - Use bulleted lists where possible.